smileyan/eopl-clojure/doc/ch3.md

         But just as we helped JScript along by writing our own explicit frame stack, we can help it along by writing our own CPS system.
 Stay tuned!

+        Suppose we wanted to write this by-now-familiar little function in continuation passing style:

+            function treeDepth(curtree)
+            {
+              if (curtree == null)
+                return 0;
+              else
+              {
+                var leftDepth = treeDepth(curtree.left);
+                var rightDepth = treeDepth(curtree.right);
+                return 1 + Math.max(leftDepth, rightDepth);
+              }
+            }

+        Let’s start by getting rid of the returns, since there are no returns in CPS.
+        Rather, we “return” by passing the return value to the continuation.
+        Remember, the continuation is “what are we supposed to do after this function is done?”

+            function treeDepth(curtree, afterDepth)
+            {
+              if (curtree == null)
+                afterDepth(0);
+              else
+              {
+                //UNDONE: var leftDepth = treeDepth(curtree.left);
+                //UNDONE: var rightDepth = treeDepth(curtree.right);
+                afterDepth(1 + Math.max(leftDepth, rightDepth));
+              }
+            }

+        We’ll presume that the addition and maximum guys are not written in CPS, just to keep this simple.

+        OK, this is a start, but now we need to fix up those recursive calls.
+        Consider the second recursive call.
+What is its continuation?
+        That is, what needs to happen after the right tree depth is determined?
+        Two things.
+First, the maximum of left and right must be calculated and incremented.
+        Second, we’ve promised our caller that when we’re done, we’ll call its continuation.
+        So let’s write a closure that does those two things.

+            function treeDepth(curtree, afterDepth)
+            {
+              if (curtree == null)
+                afterDepth(0);
+              else
+              {
+                function afterRight(rightDepth)
+                {
+                  afterDepth(1 + Math.max(leftDepth, rightDepth));
+                }
+                // UNDONE: var leftDepth = treeDepth(curtree.left);
+                treeDepth(curtree.right, afterRight);
+              }
+            }

+        We’re making progress.
+What do we need to do after we determine the depth of the left tree?
+        Pass the left depth to a continuation that recurses on the right tree to determine the right depth, does the max, and calls the afterDepth continuation.

+            function treeDepth(curtree, afterDepth)
+            {
+              if (curtree == null)
+                afterDepth(0);
+              else
+              {
+                function afterLeft(leftDepth)
+                {
+                  function afterRight(rightDepth)
+                  {
+                    afterDepth(1 + Math.max(leftDepth, rightDepth));
+                  }
+                  treeDepth(curtree.right, afterRight);
+                }
+                treeDepth(curtree.left, afterLeft);
+              }
+            }

+        And we’re done.
+We’ve got a CPS version of treeDepth which never returns and therefore we never need to keep track of what is on the stack, because we’re never coming back.

+        Of course, like I said last time, in reality JScript does not detect that we’re in this situation and optimize away the stack frames.
+        This program still pushes interpreters on the system stack and still runs out of stack space if you have a 1500-deep branch in your tree.

+        But we can fake it out.
+Next time, we’ll finish up with a CPS program that really doesn’t run out of stack space, even in JScript.

         Continuations may be used to implement various forms of multitasking.
         The simple "light-weight process" mechanism defined below allows multiple computations to be interleaved.